beckn/PULSE-Specification/docs/implementation-guide/1_DRoP.md

 - REQUIRED.
 The BPP MUST map its services to the `Item` schema.
 - REQUIRED.
 Any ODR provider-related information like name, logo, short description must be mapped to the `Provider.descriptor` schema
 - REQUIRED.
 If the BPP wants to group its ODR services under a specific category, it must map each category to the `Category` schema
 - REQUIRED.
-Any service fulfillment related information MUST be mapped to the `Fulfillment` schema.
+Any ODR service fulfillment related information MUST be mapped to the `Fulfillment` schema.
 - REQUIRED.
 If the BPP does not want to respond to a search request, it MUST return a `ack.status` value equal to `NACK`
 - RECOMMENDED.
 Upon receiving a `search` request, the BPP SHOULD return a catalog that best matches the intent.
 This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to typical ODR service use cases